FAQ – Frequently Asked Questions

 Most importantly, take an active part in your health care.

 Because acupuncture regulates energy, it is important that when you arrive for treatment you are not exhausted, not too hungry, or too full!
 Under no circumstances should you have consumed alcoholic beverages or recreational drugs.
-If there is any chance you are pregnant please stress this to your practitioner.
+If there is any chance you are pregnant, please let me know.
 If you experience any disagreeable problems as a result of herbal therapy, please call me.

 How long does an acupuncture visit take?

-Your first treatment is approximately 1.5 hours and involves an initial consultation in which a diagnosis is made and we determine which TCM treatments are right for you.
+Your first treatment is approximately 1½ – 2 hours and involves an initial consultation in which a diagnosis is made, and we determine which TCM treatments are right for you.
 After the initial consultation, we generally move right into a first treatment during the same visit.
-Follow-up visits consist of a much shorter intake/diagnosis period before treatment, and generally last for 1 hour.
+Follow-up visits consist of a shorter intake/diagnosis period before treatment, and include the resting period of the treatment itself.
+The entire treatment time generally lasts for 1 – 1½ hours.

 How many treatments are needed?